NASCAR Cup Series at New Hampshire Motor Speedway: History

-During the practice for the 2000 event, Kenny Irwin Jr. was killed after he lost control of his car, which slammed head on into the wall, causing it to flip onto its side.
-His cause of death, basilar skull fracture, was the same cause that killed Busch Series driver Adam Petty eight weeks prior at Busch 200 at the same track, leading NASCAR to make significant rule changes to maintain driver safety, including an experiment on using a restrictor plate for the next New Hampshire Cup race that season, the Dura Lube 300.
+During the practice for the July 2000 event, Kenny Irwin Jr. was killed after he lost control of his car, which slammed head on into the wall, causing it to flip onto its side.
+His cause of death, basilar skull fracture, was the same cause that killed Busch Series driver Adam Petty 2 months prior at Busch 200 at the same track, leading NASCAR to make significant rule changes to maintain driver safety, including an experiment on using a restrictor plate for the second New Hampshire Cup race that season.
+Jeff Burton won the race after leading almost every lap of the race, therefore the experiment was reverted (for Cup cars only) the following year.
+In second 2003 race, several drivers nearly collided with an immobilized Dale Jarrett who attempted to race back to the caution.
+NASCAR decided to ban the practice effective from the next race at Dover; instead, NASCAR would freeze the field order immediately at the caution, and allow the first lapped car to gain back a lap.
+This is officially called the "free pass" by NASCAR, but is widely known by fans and journalists as the "lucky dog" rule.